sudheerj/javascript-interview-questions/README.md

 ##### Answer: 4

-Generators are not constructable type.
+Generators are not constructible type.
 But if you still proceed to do, there will be an error saying "TypeError: myGenFunc is not a constructor"

 </p>